Margaret Keyes Clark Tate

 The family expresses grateful appreciation to those who graciously and selflessly cared for our loved one: Dr. John Gibson, Dr. Lee Fentriss and the nurses and staff of Richland Place.

-In lieu of flowers, memorial gifts may be sent to Heifer International, Doctors Without Borders or the
+In lieu of flowers, memorial gifts may be sent to Heifer International,

 .
 Woodbine Funeral Home Directors, 615-832-1948.
 Still Family Owned.